NicolasMahn/RL_Resource_Manager/README.md

 ##### Actions

-Actions in the `TimeManagement` environment typically involve selecting a task to execute next.
+Actions in the `Jm_f_T_JSSProblem` environment typically involve selecting a task to execute next.
 Each action directly influences the state by modifying the order or the set of remaining tasks.
 The environment may also include actions that represent different strategies for handling task dependencies or varying levels of urgency.

 ##### Reward Mechanism

-The reward function in the `TimeManagement` environment is designed to encourage the timely and efficient completion of tasks.
+The reward function in the `Jm_f_T_JSSProblem` environment is designed to encourage the timely and efficient completion of tasks.
 Rewards are typically assigned based on factors such as meeting deadlines, optimizing task order, and efficiently utilizing time.
 Penalties may be incurred for late task completion or inefficient scheduling, providing a balance of positive and negative incentives to guide the learning process.

 ##### Application and Significance

-The DQN Agent has been shown to converge (learn) when the `TimeManagement` environment was used.
+The DQN Agent has been shown to converge (learn) when the `Jm_f_T_JSSProblem` environment was used.
 But since the agent, used in this environment, could be replaced with a simple sorting algorithm, its significance is limited, and it only proves that the dqn algorithm is functional.

-#### Resource Management Environment
+#### [J,m=1|f|min(T)] Environment

-The `ResourceManagement` class in our software extends the concept of task scheduling in a complex and dynamic environment.
+The `J_t_D_JSSProblem` class in our software extends the concept of task scheduling in a complex and dynamic environment.
 This class is specifically designed to simulate a scenario where tasks, associated with specific durations, need to be allocated to multiple machines with the goal of minimizing overall execution time.
 This setup presents a practical instance of the classic job-shop scheduling problem, a key challenge in Operations Research.

 ##### State Representation

-A state in the `ResourceManagement` environment is a multidimensional array consisting of:
+A state in the `J_t_D_JSSProblem` environment is a multidimensional array consisting of:
 - A list of tasks, where each number indicates the duration of a task.
 - Multiple lists representing each machine, with non-zero entries indicating assigned tasks.
 - A list indicating the current time step for each machine.